-Between 2009 and 2011, Kinetic Energy Recovery Systems (KERS), was used by Formula 1 teams to recover the kinetic energy used when a car brakes, for future use.
-KERS was the first step towards the electrification of power units in F1, making them one of the most efficient internal combustion engines ever made.
+Between 2009 and 2011, Kinetic Energy Recovery Systems (KERS), were used by Formula 1 teams to recover kinetic energy for future use.
+More specifically the energy from when a car brakes.
+KERS was the first step towards the electrification of power units in F1.
+Making them one of the most efficient internal combustion engines ever made.

 Without this type of recovery system, this energy would usually be lost in the form of heat.
-KERS instead converted this kinetic energy into electrical energy which was then stored in a battery, flywheel, or supercapacitor to be deployed by the driver later on the lap (Energy Education, 2018).
+KERS instead converts this kinetic energy into electrical energy.
+Which we can store in a battery, flywheel, or supercapacitor.
+Which the driver can deploy later on in the lap (Energy Education, 2018).

-Using this system, F1 drivers were able to gain a boost of power when the KERS button was pressed on the steering wheel, discharging the battery to the motion of the drive shaft.
-This boost provided up to 80 bhp – a powerful acceleration for up to 7 seconds per lap (BBC Sport, 2012).
+With the use of this system.
+F1 drivers were able to press the KERS button on the steering wheel to gain a boost of power.
+By pressing the button, the driver activates the discharge of power from the battery.
+Which then goes to the motion of the drive shaft.
+This gives a boost of up to 80 bhp – a powerful acceleration for up to 7 seconds per lap (BBC Sport, 2012).

-The reason KERS was not used past 2011 was due to drivers having to take one hand off the wheel to operate it, raising concerns over safety after a number of minor incidents.
-However, it has since been developed, seeing the use of ERS in its place.
+The reason F! did not use KERS past 2011 was due to drivers having to take one hand off the wheel to operate it.
+This consequently raised concerns over safety after a number of minor incidents.
+However, it has since seen redevelopment with the use of ERS in its place.

 ERS – the next stage of KERS

-ERS, or Energy Recovery Systems, takes KERS to the next level – a more advanced and powerful system that comprises two motor generators, complemented by an Energy Store (ES) which recovers energy and delivers it in the form of energy, and Control Electronics (CE) (Daimler, 2019).
+ERS, or Energy Recovery Systems, takes KERS to the next level.
+It is a more advanced and powerful system that comprises two motor generators.
+Complemented by an Energy Store (ES) which recovers energy and delivers it in the form of energy, and Control Electronics (CE) (Daimler, 2019).

-In contrast to KERS, ERS is deployed by ‘engine maps’ – pre-set modes that dictate how the engine is used, and exactly where ERS is used, rather than the driver.
+In contrast to KERS, the deployment of ERS occurs by ‘engine maps’.
+This is essentially pre-set modes that dictate how to use the engine, and exactly where to use ERS, rather than the driver.
 ERS can provide up to 120kw (approx. 160bhp) of power for approximately 33 seconds per lap.

 The motor generators comprise of: